 This doesn’t mean that you should never get an Akita.
 In fact, with proper training and socialization, both American and Japanese Akitas can make great companions.

-It will reduce the chance of guarding and territorial behaviors, but may not eradicate them altogether.
+It will reduce the chance of guarding and territorial behaviors, but may not erase them altogether.

 So, make sure you always keep a close eye on your Akita with unfamiliar dogs, children, and people.

-These dogs come from hunting lines, so will also likely have strong chase and kill instincts.
+These dogs come from hunting lines.
+This means they will likely have strong chase and kill instincts.
 They may react aggressively towards other household pets, like cats.

 American Akita vs Japanese Akita Exercise Needs

-Both types of Akita descend from hunting dogs and require a moderate amount of daily exercise to stay happy and healthy.
+Both types of Akita need a moderate amount of daily exercise to stay happy and healthy.

 There isn’t a huge difference between the two types in this category.

-Studies have shown that large breed dogs are more likely to be at risk of health problems like hip dysplasia, and overexercising puppies whilst they are growing can worsen this problem.
+Studies have shown that large breed dogs are more likely to be at risk of health problems like hip dysplasia.
+Overexercising puppies whilst they are growing can worsen this problem.

 American Akita vs Japanese Akita Training